 - Get a water filter

-- Add cute water bottles to your collection (can we link to some?)
+- Add cute water bottles to your collection

 - Drink through a straw

 If all else fails in your water journey, just remember that drinking water is one of the easiest ways we can take care of ourselves, and guys, it’s also calorie-free!
 If water is something you struggle with, focus on progress, not perfection.
 Look for simple ways you can add a few ounces into your day and slowly build from there.
 You got this!

 Building Healthy Habits: Kids’ Fitness at Every Age

 Keep It Simple: Health + Nutrition Tips for Everyday Living